Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 They have no way of knowing if you've already given the child medication before you left.
 Which could result in a serious overdose if they double up on the dose.
 They also don't know what kinds of medications your child might be allergic to.

-It's a good idea to also have set foods, meals, and snacks that are approved to give your kids while you're gone.
+It's a good idea to also have set foods, meals, and snacks that are approved to give your children while you're gone.
 This might be because your child is allergic to something, or you just want them to avoid eating junk food while you're gone.
 In that case, it's extra important to set clear expectations of exactly what they can and can't have.
 Having an approved list means that when your child asks a babysitter for a snack, they'll always know what things are okay to give them.

-Babysitters should avoid giving new foods to your children that they've never tried before.
-Because they never know what kind of food may trigger a new allergy that you weren't previously aware of.
+Babysitters should avoid giving new foods to your children that they've never tried before because they never know what kind of food may trigger a new allergy that you weren't previously aware of.
 If your child already has a known allergy that requires an EpiPen, they are at higher risk, but even if your child has no previous known allergies, it's still a good idea to stick to foods they already know are safe to eat.

 Do you have a bad feeling about your babysitter?
 Check out this article to see if your hunch is correct - Warning Signs of a Bad Babysitter (18 Red Flags to Watch Out For!)